StephenBogner/agentic_bookkeeper/docs/user/USER_GUIDE.md

 1. Go to **Transactions** tab
 2. Select a transaction that was auto-processed
-3. Click **Edit Selected**
+3. Click **Edit Transaction** to view the extracted details
-4. Click **View Source Document** (if available)
-5. The Document Review Dialog shows:
-   - Original document image
-   - Extracted transaction details
-   - AI confidence/notes
+4. Review the transaction fields (date, vendor, amount, category)
+5. Make any necessary corrections and save

+**Note:** Document preview feature is planned for a future release.

 ---